ARMv8 Shellcodes from 'A' to 'Z': High-level constructs

 A real-world program may need information about the state of registers and memory, including the program counter and processor flags.
 This information is not immediately obtainable using $\mathcal A_{\rm max}$.
 We overcome this difficulty by providing higher-level constructs, which can then be combined to form more complex programs.
 Indeed it turns out that $\mathcal A_\text{max}$ is Turing-complete.
-Those higher-level constructs also make easier to build polymorphic programs, given that several low-level implementations are available for each construct.
+Those higher-level constructs also make it easier to turn a program polymorphic, by just providing several variants of each construct.